Skip to main content

 Great homes are built on strong foundations

-Buying a new home is a big decision and one of the biggest investments you'll make.
+Buying a new home is a big decision and one of the biggest investments you’ll make.
 Before signing the agreement of purchase and sale, be sure your new home is protected.
 Travelers Canada is a leader in warranty products for newly built homes.
-We work with approved builders who meet our rigorous criteria for quality and customer service.
+Only builders that meet our underwriting criteria are approved.

-For your home to be eligible for home warranty coverage, the builder must register with Travelers Canada.
-We select builders based on their track record, technical expertise, financial capacity and after-sales customer service.
-Only builders that meet our stringent underwriting criteria are approved.
+We register builders based on their track record, technical expertise, financial capacity and after-sales customer service.
+Only builders that meet our underwriting criteria are approved.

 2-5-10 year warranty coverage